wrecks-code/SimpleMonitorControlTray/README.md

 ## Notes

-- Autostart places a regkey inside `Computer\HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run`
+- "Startup with Windows" places a regkey inside `Computer\HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run`, it can be removed by clicking it again.
-- A default layout will be saved on first startup, you can overwrite it by right-clicking and selecting the fitting option.
+- A default layout will be saved on first startup, you can overwrite it by right-clicking and selecting "Save current monitor layout".
 - If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

 ## License